gabrieldansereau/ms_downscaling_metawebs/README.md

 taking the ecoregion median and measuring its within-ecoregion variation with the 89% interquantile range.
-Ecoregion values therefore indicate if one type of trophic structure (for NDTI) and one type of competition (for NDCI) is dominant in the ecoregion, while the interquantile range values measures whether the dominant type varies within the ecoregion.
+Ecoregion values therefore indicate if one type of trophic structure (for NDTI) and one type of competition (for NDCI) is dominant in the ecoregion, while the interquantile range values measure whether the dominant type varies within the ecoregion.

 We used *Julia* v1.9.0 [@Bezanson2017JulFre] to implement all our analyses.
 We